verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

       dnsName: "www.example.com"
 ```

-A brief description of each field in the model follows.
+A brief description of each field in the model:

-* `apiVersion` - Version of the Verrazzano binding custom resource definition used
+* `apiVersion` - Version of the Verrazzano binding custom resource definition
 * `kind` - Standard name of the Verrazzano binding custom resource definition
 * `metadata.name` - The name used to create this binding's custom resource
 * `metadata.namespace` - The namespace used to create this binding's custom resource